Stroke — Symptoms, Emergency Response, and Treatment Time Windows

 Call emergency services if you notice:

-• Sudden vision changes (blurred, double, or loss of sight)
+• Sudden vision changes (blurred, double, or loss of sight in one or both eyes)

-• Sudden numbness or weakness in face/arm/leg (especially on one side)
+• Sudden numbness or weakness in the face, arm, or leg — especially on one side

 • Sudden loss of balance, severe dizziness, or coordination problems